-Only parents that have agreed to serve as chaperones can attend the trip.

-- Chaperones are able to assist with supervision of students on the transportation provided by the school. - Chaperones are expected to be able to reinforce the trip's goals and set a high learning bar for students under their care. - Chaperones are expected to assume all reasonable responsibilities on the trip for its full duration. - Chaperones should model unified support with FCS staff, adhere to the rules and policies and the established itinerary, and at the same time feel free to offer constructive feedback to administration and the lead teacher(s) in private. - Chaperones are expected to support the school's intent to give all students an equitable experience and not deviate to a large extent from what the school has provided. - Parents that require exceptions will be considered on an as needed basis and will require administrator approval for the exception.
+- Only parents that have agreed to serve as chaperones can attend the trip. - Parents selected to chaperone must have a current background check on file. - Chaperones are able to assist with supervision of students on the transportation provided by the school. - Chaperones are expected to be able to reinforce the trip's goals and set a high learning bar for students under their care. - Chaperones are expected to assume all reasonable responsibilities on the trip for its full duration. - Chaperones should model unified support with FCS staff, adhere to the rules and policies and the established itinerary, and at the same time feel free to offer constructive feedback to administration and the lead teacher(s) in private. - Chaperones are expected to support the school's intent to give all students an equitable experience and not deviate to a large extent from what the school has provided. - Parents that require exceptions will be considered on an as needed basis and will require administrator approval for the exception.